swainechen/chenlab-training/websites/gis-aws/content/14-Appendix/04-awsdglossary.md

 This is a short list of the most widely used cloud computing and AWS-related terms in this workshop that you might want to familiarize yourself with.
 It should be enough for the purposes of the current course, however, here is [the complete curated list of AWS references](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html) by Amazon team.

-**Access key** is, in AWS terms, the he combination of an access key ID (for example, `AKIAIOSFODNN7EXAMPLE`) and a secret access key (for example, `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`).
+**Access key** is, in AWS terms, the combination of an access key ID (for example, `AKIAIOSFODNN7EXAMPLE`) and a secret access key (for example, `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`).
 You use access keys to sign API requests that you make to AWS.
 It is a unique pair of cryptographic identifiers used as a signature of sender for server requests, a way of protecting the request from being altered.

-**Access key ID** is a a unique identifier that's associated with a secret access key.
+**Access key ID** is a unique identifier that is associated with a secret access key.

 **AMI** is short for Amazon Machine Image - an encrypted template of your cloud machine, functionally similar to the snapshot of a computer's root drive.
 The image includes an operating system, additional software and layers of your application.